Hercules King Cannon White

 Hercules King Cannon White (April 4, 1845 – 1907) was an American Civil War soldier, guerrilla participant, and six-term mayor of Pine Bluff, Arkansas.

+Early life

 He was born in Louisville, Kentucky, as the fifth of nine children to James M. White and Dorcas Trimble White.

+Civil War

 White enlisted in Company E of the 2nd Kentucky Infantry of the Confederate States Army during the Civil War.
-Subsequently, he joined the cavalry under the command of John Hunt Morgan, surviving the notable Morgan's Raid into southern Indiana.
+Subsequently, he joined the cavalry under the command of John Hunt Morgan, surviving Morgan's Raid into southern Indiana.

+Career

 Post-Civil War, White moved to Pine Bluff, Arkansas, where he established himself as an attorney in 1868.
-His married Julia Dorriss on January 15, 1868.
 Acting Governor Ozra Hadley appointed White as prosecuting attorney for the Tenth Judicial District on April 20, 1871, a role he held until the restructuring of districts under Act 53 of 1873 prompted the appointment of a successor by Governor Elisha Baxter.

+Brooks-Baxter War

 During the Brooks-Baxter War, a notable episode during the Reconstruction era in Arkansas, White aligned himself with Governor Baxter.
 During the election dispute with Joseph Brooks, White raised three companies comprising African-American troops, arriving in Little Rock on April 18, 1874, and parading through the streets.
 At Baxter's request, White and his forces returned to Pine Bluff.
 The Brooks-Baxter War persisted, leading White to receive intelligence on April 30, 1874, about Brooks supporter Captain J. M. Murphy forming a company at New Gascony.
 Responding with a diverse force of white and black troops, White engaged in a steamboat expedition that culminated in an attack on Murphy's forces, resulting in casualties.

+Personal life

+He married Julia Dorriss on January 15, 1868.